-Sodalite Properties, Facts and Photos
+Sodalite: Properties, Facts and Photos

-Contents 1.
+| Contents 1.
 What is Sodalite?
-2. Sodalite Properties (geology) 3.
-Sodalite Royal Stone 4.
-Article Pictures 5.
+2. The History of Sodalite 3.
+Sodalite Properties (geology) 4.
+Sodalite Royal Stone 5.
+Article Pictures 6.
 Shop Sodalite |

 What is Sodalite?

 Sodalite is often used to imitate lapis lazuli because it's more widely available and less expensive.
+The easiest way of identifying genuine in lapis lazuli. is by its inclusions of pyrite, which are difficult to replicate in fake and imitation stones.

 The largest commercial sodalite deposits are in Bancroft, Ontario, Ice River, British Columbia, Litchfield, Maine, U.S.A. and Brazil.